 According to reference [RD.21] the average density of micrometeoroids larger than 0,01 g is assumed to be 0,5 g cm-3.
 Meteoroids smaller than 10-6 g are thought to have a higher mean density of 2 g cm-3.
 The recommended value for masses between 10-6 g and 0,01 g is 1 g cm-3.

-The reference meteoroid models given in Error!
-Reference source not found.10.2.3 and 10.2.4 are based on a mass density of 2,5 g cm-3.
+The reference meteoroid models given in Annex Error!
+Reference source not found. is based on a mass density of 2,5 g cm-3.

 However, there is still a considerable uncertainty about these densities.